School of Public ServiceMPA Concentrations

 Courses (all are required):

 Total hours required: The MPA degree requires 39 credit hours; 12 elective hours are required for the concentration (all concentration hours are part of the 39 credit hour total).
-After either concentration (NP or MSPS), the student still has 6 elective credit hours (i.e., two 3-credit courses) to complete.
+After either concentration (NP or MSPS), the student still has 3 elective credit hours (i.e., one course) to complete.

 Note: an MPA student may take any of the above courses, even though the student is not in a concentration.
 Students may opt out of a concentration once they begin it, by contacting the MPA GPD.